Vedic Literature and Vedic Society

 Vedic Literature

-Vedic texts are broadly categorized into two parts, namely, ‘shruti’ and ‘smriti’.
+- Two parts, namely, ‘shruti’ and ‘smriti’.

 - The books “that are heard” or the result of “Godly revelation” given to the great sages (rishis) during their “dhyana” (concentration) are known as shrutis.